trebeljahr/trebeljahr.com/_booknotes/7-habits.md

 > Work only in your circle of influence.
 Make small commitments and keep them.
 Be a light, not a judge.
 Be a model not a critic.
 Be part of the solution, not part of the problem.

-Don't argue about other people's weaknesses.
-Don't argue for your.
+Don't make excuses for your mistakes and weaknesses.
 When you make a mistake admit it, correct it, and learn from it - immediately.
 Don't get into a blaming, accusing mode.
 Work on things you have control over.
 Work on you.

 ## Habit 2 - Begin with the end in mind